MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/user_guide/workflows/dictionary_generating.rst

 a trained G2P model.
 This functionality should be reserved for languages with transparent orthographies, close to 1-to-1 grapheme-to-phoneme mapping.

-See :ref:`dict_generating_example` for an example of how to use G2P functionality with a premade example.

 .. note::

    As of version 2.0.6, users on Windows can run this command natively without requiring :xref:`wsl`, see :ref:`installation` for more details.